google/sandboxed-api/oss-internship-2020/pffft/README.md

 ## ***About the project***
 *PFFFT library is concerned with 1D Fast-Fourier Transformations finding a compromise between accuracy and speed.
-It deals with real and complex vectors, both cases being illustrated in the testing part (`main_pffft.c` for initially and original version, `main_pffft_sandboxed.cc` for our currently implemented sandboxed version).
+It deals with real and complex vectors, both cases being illustrated in the testing part (`test_pffft.c` for initially and original version, `main_pffft_sandboxed.cc` for our currently implemented sandboxed version).
 The original files can be found at: https://bitbucket.org/jpommier/pffft/src.*